thomasfl/open-uri-and-write/README.md

 Authentication
 --------------
-By default the scripts prompts the user for username and password.
+By default the scripts prompts for username and password.
 The username and hostname are stored in the file ~/.open-uri-and-write-usernames, so the next time only the password has to be typed in.
 On OSX the password is stored encrypted in the keychain.

-Credentials can also supplied as environment variables or options.

 Default behaviour if no username or password is set: